-- A Joint Registration Taskforce is set up during the voter registration phase ahead of the 2000 municipal elections in Kosovo.
-After the armed conflict in Kosovo, which saw approximately 12,000 deaths and over 200,000 refuges, the United Nations Interim Administration Mission in Kosovo (UNMIK) was established to govern the province until its future status was determined.
-Ahead of the 2000 municipal elections, UNMIK and the Organization for Security and Co-operation in Europe (OSCE) had the responsibility for administrating civil and voter registration.
-To address registration challenges, UNMIK and the OSCE set up a Joint Registration Taskforce (JRT).
-With respect to security issues, the JRT involved the NATO-led international Kosovo Force (KFOR) and the international policing component of UNMIK.
-Additional security was carried out by the Kosovo Police Service which was at the time subordinated to the UNMIK Police. - 4.6 Provide security to citizens and officials that participate in registration processes and safeguard registration materials and facilities
+After the armed conflict in Kosovo, which saw approximately 12,000 deaths and over 200,000 refuges, the UN Interim Administration Mission in Kosovo (UNMIK) was established to govern the province until its future status was determined.
+Ahead of the 2000 municipal elections, UNMIK and the OSCE had the responsibility for administrating civil and voter registration (OSCE 2000).
+To address registration challenges, UNMIK and the OSCE set up a Joint Registration Taskforce.
+With respect to security issues, the Taskforce involved the NATO-led international Kosovo Force (KFOR) and the international policing component of UNMIK.
+Additional security was carried out by the Kosovo Police Service which was at the time subordinated to the UNMIK Police (Fischer 2002: 9, 25-28).

+4.6.
+Provide security to citizens and officials that participate in registration processes and safeguard registration materials and facilities

-Citizens need adequate security guarantees to engage in voter registration.
+Citizens need adequate security guarantees to engage in voter registration (Creative Associates International 2010: 5-6, 26).
 Not all voter registration centres may face security risks, and the deployment of SSAs should reflect risk levels.
 When risks are very high and security agencies lack sufficient resources to provide adequate security to all locations, SSAs may work closely with an EMB to organize mobile voter registration centres.
 These should allow the registration of citizens in high-risk areas while at the same time safeguarding them properly.
 However, such a decision may create logistical complexities and increase the exposure of election staff and security sector personnel during relocation.
 If such a decision is taken, it is crucial that the EMB carries out an information campaign stating clearly the dates and times when the mobile voter registration centre will be visiting particular locations.
 The integrity and transparency of the process must be maintained.
-It is also important to balance the presence and visibility of security sector agencies.
-Ideally, they should be visible to the extent sufficient to deter violence, but without scaring potential registrants off.
+It is also important to balance the presence and visibility of SSAs.
+Ideally, they should be visible to the extent sufficient to deter violence, but without scaring potential registrants off (Höglund and Jarstad 2010: 4).